 The following tables set forth the actual and estimated Borrowable Resources for Fiscal Years.
-2019-20 and 2020-2021.
-The estimates in the tables are based on various assumptions made by the State Treasurer's office, which are subject to uncertainties.
+2020-21 and 2021-2022.
+Estimates in the tables are based on various assumptions made by the State Treasurer's office, which are subject to uncertainties.
 Inevitably, some assumptions used to develop the forecasted amounts will not be realized, and unanticipated events and circumstances may occur.
 Therefore, there are likely to be differences between the forecasted amounts in the tables and the amounts ultimately realized, and such differences may be material.
 See also the preliminary notice in this Official Statement regarding forward-looking statements.
 See also "STATE FINANCIAL INFORMATION - Fiscal Controls and Financial Reporting."

-State of Colorado Actual and Estimated Borrowable Resources Fiscal Year 2020-21
+State of Colorado Actual Borrowable Resources Fiscal Year 2020-21 1,2